AlessioSal98/VisionPerceptionProject/README.md

 Before proceding with the training, it is necessary to generate the samples that will be used.
 In order to do that it is necessary to run the file dataset_handler.py with the following arguments:
 * data_folder_name: the name of the folder that will be created and that will contain the tensors of the videos;
+* classes: the list of classes separated by -
 * n_frames: how many frames will be collected from the videos

 Eg: !run dataset_handler.py --data_folder_name FOLDER_NAME --classes Biking-Surfing --n_frames 5